seeul8er/RepPanel_ESP32/README.md

 A simple user interface for Duet/RepRap based 3D printers.
 Optimized for 3.5" touch panels controlled via SPI & I²C using an ESP32.

-Supports wireless connection or wired via UART/PanelDue port (future release).
+Supports wireless connection or wired via UART/PanelDue port.

 An open source alternative to the PanelDue.
   - Cheap (~18€ display + 7€ ESP32)